Harvey Rishikof: Convening authority, Guantanamo

 Rishikof and his deputy, Air Force Colonel Gary Brown were dismissed early in 2018.

 A former prosecutor, Morris Davis, made a comparison between the Donald Trump Presidency and a sports team firing its coach.

 Think about that for a moment.
 If a professional football team was on its seventh head coach and sixth quarterback in less than a dozen years, that team would almost certainly be a loser.

-Richikof and Brown had been negotiating with the suspects' lawyers, offering to take the death penalty off the table, if they agreed to plead guilty, and accept a life sentence.
+Rishikof and Brown had been negotiating with the suspects' lawyers, offering to take the death penalty off the table, if they agreed to plead guilty, and accept a life sentence.